bmurrtech/0-100-days-cloud-engineer/README.md

 - Overview: Modify the ssgh_config file.
 Change the default login port number (22).
 Change to IPv4-only access (by modifying the AddressFamily).
 Remove Root login.
 Remove password logins.
 - `sudo nano /etc/ssh/sshd_config` and `ENTER`
-- If you are prompted for the sudo password, enter it to continue to view the file contents (this is the root password you orginally set when you set up the server in the beginning)
+- If you are prompted for the sudo password, enter it to continue to view the file contents (this is the root password you originally set when you set up the server in the beginning)
 - (Optional) Toggle down to the line that has "#Port 22" and remove the "#" sign.
 Next, change 22 to some other not-well-known port number, something random which hackers will not be able to guess easily.

 > Port Change Note: I labeled changing the default `ssh` port as optional because a port change is useless if someone has the capability to hack into `ssh`, then changing a port is pointless.
 It wouldn't stop someone like that.
 Truthfully, a port change may only protect against automated scanners looking for servers with weak passwords.
-Again, *having a strong password or only using ssh keys* is your best defense becuase the brute force password attacks attempted by script kiddies shouldn't work.
+Again, *having a strong password or only using ssh keys* is your best defense because the brute force password attacks attempted by script kiddies shouldn't work.

 - Toggle down to "#AddressFamily any" (one under) to change it to read as follows "AddressFamily inet" (this changes it form IPv6 and IPv4 to IPv4-only).
 - Toggle down to "PermiteRootLogin yes" to "PermitRootLogin **no**" (because - no! - we do not want to allow god-like root powers open for hackers to exploit)